 This is great if you have a potential need later in life after your term insurance expires to cover for permanent problems related to things like final expense coverage.

-Many 20 year term life insurance products offer the opportunity to buy additional riders to offer additional benefits beyond a death benefit payout.
-A couple of examples of riders include:
+Many 20 year term life insurance products offer the opportunity for additional benefits called rider.
+Examples include:

-- Disability waiver, which waves the premium payments if you cannot work
+- Disability waiver.
+Waives the premium payments if you are hurt, ill, and cannot work.

-- Accidental coverage, which will pay double to triple the amount if your death is accidental
+- Accidental coverage.
+Pays double to triple the amount of coverage if your death is accidental.

-- Chronic illness riders that pay a benefit to you if you’re diagnosed with cancer or some sort of cardiac type of event.
-Premiums are usually about the same amount as a regular plan without riders.
+- Chronic illness riders.
+Pay a cash-benefit to you if you’re diagnosed with cancer or cardiac event.

-Again, we’re matching your insurance needs with the appropriate insurance product and there are times in which a 20 year term insurance product doesn’t match your needs because you require coverage beyond the 20 year term period of time.
+Remember.
+Our goal is to match your insurance needs with the appropriate insurance product.
+There are times where a 20 year term insurance product doesn’t match your needs because you require coverage beyond the 20 year term period of time.

 Price increases are inevitable

-Once you outlive the length of time in which a term insurance is guaranteed, in this case 20 years, typically you either see a cancellation of the coverage or pricing that goes through the roof that it becomes unwieldy and unworthy of keeping.
+Once you outlive the length of time in which a term insurance is guaranteed, you either see a cancellation of the coverage or a dramatic increase in premium.

 Many people purchase term insurance because it is one of the most affordable types of insurance.
 Term insurance allows people to get affordable, quality life insurance in place while meeting their budgetary needs.